course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/src/data-preparation/README_data_preparation.md

 Only 0.02% of the dataset are outliers, which is in perspective very small, and will therefore not have any impact on the results of the dataset.

 ## **3. After cleaning**
-The cleaned dataset (cleaned_dataset) contain approximately 6 million observations and 10 variables to work with.
-The cleaned dataset contains information on 10 different cities.
+The cleaned dataset (cleaned_dataset) contains approximately 6 million observations and 10 variables to work with.
+The cleaned dataset contains information about 10 different cities.